OrdnanceSurvey/ios-sdk-demo-overlay-finder/README.md

 Description
 ---

-A sample app using the ordnancesurvey-ios-sdk to demonstrate Overlays.
+A sample app using the openspace-ios-sdk to demonstrate Overlays.

 The app is a game with the objective being to find all the overlays that are created at random locations on the map and then remove each overlay by tapping on them.